-Student support services are offered daily (Monday through Friday) in the Student Lounge, located in the Center for Health Professions (CHP), rooms 137 and 139 from 12:00 - 1:30 pm.
-Services include educational support tailored to various courses, resources for developing effective studying and learning strategies, peer mentoring for program navigation, pathways for making connections with instructors and University resources, community building, emotional support, and practice exploration.
-Additionally, student support services provide asynchronous evidence-based resources like infographics and videos, including writing tips, APA formatting, and study techniques via the Student Resource Drive.
+Student support services are offered daily (Monday through Friday) in the Student Lounge, located in the Center for Health Professions (CHP) rooms 137 and 139, during the midday break from 12:15 - 1:15 pm.
+Services include educational support tailored to various courses, resources for developing effective studying and learning strategies, peer mentoring for program navigation, pathways for making connections with instructors and University resources, community building, and practice exploration.
+Additionally, student support services provide asynchronous evidence-based resources like infographics and videos, including writing tips, APA formatting, and study techniques.
 Students have the flexibility to "drop-in" to the Student Lounge during the midday break or schedule meetings in-person, via Zoom, or in group formats ranging from large gatherings to 1-on-1.